chevcast/shotgun/README.md

 	console.log(shell.execute('mycommand').customMessage);

-`shell.execute` also takes an options object in case you need to make values available to your command without having to have them passed as arguments.
+`shell.execute` also takes an options object in case you need to make values available to a command without them needing to be supplied as user input.

 	// app.js

 	shell.execute('mycommand', { someValue: true });

-	// mycommand/index.js
+	// cmds/mycommand.js

-	exports.invoke = function (res, args, options) {
+	exports.invoke = function (res, options, shell) {
 		res.writeLine('Custom value: ' + options.someValue);
+	};

+Values supplied in this manner will override user input that matches it, so be mindful of the options you pass in.
+For example:

+	// app.js

+	shell.execute('mycommand --someValue "pizza"', { someValue: 'bacon' });

+will yield:

+	// cmds/mycommand.js

+	exports.invoke = function (res, options, shell) {
+		options.someValue; // 'bacon'
 	};